 - 1. Access a Production Analysis within which you want to exclude a production output value. - 2.
-In the left pane, select the Production Data tab.

-3. In the Production Data plot, select the datapoint that you want to exclude.
+In the left pane, select the Production Data tab. - The Production Data workspace appears. - 3.
+In the Production Data plot, select the datapoint that you want to exclude.

-Point Tooltip
+The Point Tooltip window appears.